rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/deploying-reaction-on-managed.md

 **Example deployment**

-An example deployment with a custom smtp server and preconfigured settings deploying the latest Reaction image from Docker Hub.
+An example deployment with a custom smtp server and preconfigured settings deploying the latest Demandmage from Docker Hub.

 ```sh
 reaction apps create --name demo